Texas–Indian wars: Mexican Texas: 1821–1836

 During the period of 1821 to 1835, colonists had difficulty with Comanche raids, despite the formation of full-time militia ranger companies in 1823.
-Tonkawa and Delaware Indians, enemies of the Comanche, allied with the new immigrants, trying to gain allies themselves against these traditional enemies.
+Tonkawa and Lenape tribes, enemies of the Comanche, allied with the new immigrants, trying to gain allies themselves against these traditional enemies.
 The Comanche detested the Tonkawa, in particular, for allegedly being cannibals.
 As early as 1823, Austin recognized the need to have specific forces designated to fight the Plains tribes, especially the Comanche.
 They did not distinguish between Mexicans and Americans in their raids.
 Austin created the first Rangers by hiring 10 men; they were paid to fight Indians and protect the colonial settlements.
 Soon the colonists organized additional Ranger companies.
 After the Republic was created, this trend continued.
 Without the resources for a standing army, Texas created small Ranger companies mounted on fast horses to pursue and fight Comanches on their own terms.

+While the Tonkawa often allied with Texans against other tribes like the Comanche, conflicts between Texans and Tonkawa also occurred.
+Correspondence of Stephen F. Austin to Jose Antonio Saucedo, May 19, 1826, provides explanation for an attack made by Texans of San Felipe, Texas on the Tonkawa that year: "...[the Tonkawa] had stolen from the settlers twenty odd hogs, and a large quantity of corn.
+A small party of neighbors went to the Indians' villages to arrest the thieves; the Indians presented their arms and refused to give up the guilty persons."
+Those who had lost the property came to Austin with their complaints and Austin intervened sending for Tonkawa Chief Carita telling him the Tonkawa "must keep out of the settlement [San Felipe de Austin] and deliver up the thieves for punishment by flogging, otherwise they should be shot; after this understanding they [the Tonkawa] withdrew from the settlement.
+This took place about eighteen months since [i.e. 1824]."
+Austin goes on to explain that this did not resolve the issue completely and subsequent claims of theft resulted in more conflicts between Austin's colonists and the Tonkawa.